Building Regulations Part L

 We do not at present assess commercial buildings (L2A and L2B).
 If you require a commercial EPC in Kent we are able to recommend someone.

-From October 1st there is a new regulation 20(D).
+).
 Not later than the day before the work starts, the person carrying out the work shall provide the local authority a notice which specifies:

 - A list of specifications to which the dwelling is to be constructed.